Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 To calculate the operational emissions associate with software, multiply the electricity consumption of the hardware the software is running on by the regional, granular marginal emissions rate.
 The marginal emissions rate reflects the change in emissions associated with a change in demand.

-To calculate the operational emissions `O` for a software application, use teh following:
+To calculate the operational emissions `O` for a software application, use the following:

 `O = (E * I)`